Balooog/Project_Yolkless/docs/modules/sandbox.md

 - UI hooks for EnvPanel (`Comfort +X.XX %` tooltip) and sandbox debug overlays.

 ## View Modes & Guardrails
-- Diorama and Map views share the same CA front buffer; toggling the view swaps presentation only and must complete ≤ 100 ms without touching sim cadence.
+- Diorama and Map views share the same CA front buffer; the EnvPanel toggle swaps presentation instantly (<100 ms) without touching sim cadence, and idle drift automatically moves to the Map after 5 minutes of inactivity (user input snaps back to Diorama).
-- Diorama uses era-specific LUTs, props, and conveyor accents; Map view uses a fixed legend/heatmap palette with an always-visible CI/PPS legend.
+- Diorama uses era-specific LUTs, props, camera settings, and conveyor accents defined in `SandboxEraLibrary.gd`; props unlock as Research nodes and tiers are earned so no simulation reset is required.
-- CI ranges are normalized per era so tint thresholds line up between Diorama props and Map legend.
+- Map view draws a heatmap that maps Comfort (green calm ↔ red stressed), PPS glow, temperature tint, and pollution shading; the legend text in EnvPanel explains the palette whenever Map mode is active.
 - When `Config.reduce_sandbox_motion` is enabled, both views disable camera pan/drift, halve burst-linked motion, and keep tint changes low-frequency.

 ## Mini-Game Interaction Constraints